National Cable & Telecommunications Ass'n v. Brand X Internet Services: Deference to FCC regulations

 The Brand X ruling is often cited in critiques of outdated telecommunications policy in the United States, as the Telecommunications Act of 1996 is unable to address new technologies that arose after its passage, and saddles the FCC with procedures based on old technologies.
 Due to convergence in the industry, previous network delivery methods and data protocols (e.g. Internet data and voice telephone calls) came together in new forms while the FCC is forced to regulate each new service under rules written by Congress for older technologies and network architectures.
 This in turn requires the FCC to formulate confusing arguments to justify its classification decisions, while courts must embark on equally confusing analyses to determine if such classifications comply with the law.

 Supreme Court Justice Clarence Thomas has criticized the Brand X ruling's dependence on judicial deference, stating in two dissenting opinions for unrelated cases that the decision "has taken this Court to the precipice of administrative absolutism.
 Under its rule of deference, agencies are free to invent new (purported) interpretations of statutes and then require courts to reject their own prior interpretations."
 Thomas has suggested that the Supreme Court should revisit Brand X, because he now sees the ruling as "inconsistent with the Constitution, the Administrative Procedure Act (APA), and traditional tools of statutory interpretation."

 Chevron deference was overturned in June 2024 in Loper Bright Enterprises v.
 Raimondo, ruling that such deference was inconsistent with separation of powers and the Administrative Procedure Act.
-This created uncertainty on the usefulness of Brand X as a precedent on FCC authority in future disputes on how to regulate Internet Service Providers.
+This created uncertainty on the usefulness of Brand X as a precedent on FCC authority in future disputes on how to regulate telecommunications service providers.